Wonderful Novels That Bring India to Life

 Aranyak by Bibhutibhushan Bandopadhyay

-Bibhutibhushan Bandopadhyay’s “Aranyak” paints a vivid picture of life in the forests of Bihar.
-The story follows Satyacharan, a city man who takes a job managing forested land.
-Through his encounters, he grows connected to the wilderness and the people living there.
+Bibhutibhushan Bandopadhyay’s “Aranyak” gives a beautiful account of life in the forests of Bihar.
+The narrator, Satyacharan, is a man from the city who takes a job managing a large forest estate.

 11. 11